GSA/Section508.gov/_posts/2024-10-16-byte-006-document-headings.md

 tags: Accessibility-Bytes Content-Creation Testing #choose one or more (comma separated): Accessibility-Bytes, Acquisition, Content-Creation, Design-and-Develop, Events, Policy-and-Management, Testing
 social_img: '{{site.baseurl}}/assets/images/social-media-og-image-bytes.jpg'
 created: 2024-10-16
-description: "<strong>Do you know some people rely on content structure to navigate the information within a document?</strong><p>The good news is that document authors can quickly format programmatic headings to enable screen reader users to navigate documents easily, ensuring equal access, unlike visual readers who rely on heading appearance."
+description: "Do you know some people rely on content structure to navigate the information within a document?"
 contributors:
 redirect_from:
 - blog/accessibility-bytes/6/ #Allows users to navigate by number